 We define noise strength as the standard deviation of the Gaussian noise divided by the standard deviation of the noiseless fringe pattern $(2^{-1/2}A)$, due to its sinusoidal nature).
-Figure 8 shows the fraction of remnant fringe after running the algorithm on simulated data with different fitting functions and varying noise strength.
-The remnant fringe level is not strongly dependent on noise strength and all methods show very similar behavior with slight numerical differences when the noise strength is below ≈ 11 for noback methods and below ≈ 14 otherwise.
+Figure 10 shows the fraction of remnant fringe after running the algorithm on simulated data with different fitting functions and varying noise strength.
+The remnant fringe level is not strongly dependent on noise strength and all methods show very similar behavior with slight numerical differences when the noise strength is below ≈ 11 for noback methods and below \approx 14 otherwise.
 However, GFC consistently gives the best results in all cases, even improving at high noise levels when smoothing.
-Above noise strength of ≈ 11 (or approx14), and only in some of the test runs, spikes begin to appear in the remaining fringe fraction for methods other than trueshape.
-Most of the methods remove over 95% of the fringe at noise strength ≈ 0.5 and over 55% at noise strength ≈ 9 (equivalent to Figure 1's noise strength).
-The lower plot of Figure 8 confirms the intuitive result that the method yields better absolute results for smaller initial fringe amplitudes.
+Most of the methods remove over 95% of the fringe at noise strength ≈ 0.5 and over 55% at noise strength ≈ 9 (equivalent to Figure 3's noise strength).
+The lower plot of Figure 10 confirms the intuitive result that the method yields better absolute results for smaller initial fringe amplitudes.